 |23 years||65 weeks|

 Full-time employees are usually entitled to an annual leave of four weeks (20 days).
-Holiday entitlement must be between 20 and 24 days of annual leave, depending on whether the working regime includes five or six working days per week for 12 months’ work.
+Holiday entitlement must be between 20 and 24 days of annual leave, depending on whether the working regime includes five or six working days per week for 12 months of work.

-Employees are entitled to sick leave and there is no maximum number of days; however, each incidence must be accompanied by a doctor’s note.
+Employees are entitled to sick leave and there is no maximum number of days.
+There is no obligation for the employee to submit a medical certificate for the first day of incapacity for work three times per calendar year.
 All white-collar employees with a contract of at least three months are entitled to receive 100% of normal remuneration for the first 30 days of absence.

 During the first year of incapacity following the period covered by the guaranteed salary, the employee will receive sickness benefits from the Health Insurance Fund (ziekenfonds-mutuelle).
 The sickness insurance starts when the guaranteed salary period paid by the employer is over.
 The compensation rate is 60% of earnings.